mcandre/crit/README.md

 # CONTRIBUTING

-For more details on developing tinyrick itself, see [DEVELOPMENT.md](DEVELOPMENT.md).
+For more details on developing crit itself, see [DEVELOPMENT.md](DEVELOPMENT.md).

 # CREDITS